 This should be a no-brainer, but GuardChild states that nearly 70% of teenagers are regularly contacted by strangers online without their parents’ knowledge.
 Constant reminders on this are paramount, and supervision must be enacted to ensure the rules are being followed.

 8. Web browsing histories should not be deleted

-Youngsters (and adults!) who continually delete their web histories are generally looking at things they don’t want others to know about.
+Young people who continually delete their web histories are generally looking at things they don’t want others to know about.
 You may, therefore, wish to make deleting browser histories a forbidden action for your children.
-The same applies to “incognito” or private browsing modes, to avoid maintaining any history.
+The same applies to the use of “incognito” or private browsing modes, to avoid maintaining any history.
 If a child has spent hours browsing online and there is no history to show for it - this is probably a cause for concern.

-10. Breaches mean a loss of privileges!
+10. Breaches must mean a loss of privileges

 Installing Antivirus Software

 An antivirus program is essential to the health of your computer and it is the first line of defense against unwanted programs.
 Good antivirus software actively scans for all malicious programs including viruses, malware, spyware, trojans, and worms.
 And some services can even alert you against scam websites and phishing attempts.